 International Conference • The Himalayan Singing Bowl Story

-Join us in 2023 for the first in depth exploration of the object known as a Tibetan Singing Bowl, and it's many, many subjects.
-Featuring Mitch Nur, Craig Shankster, Priyanka Patel, Ratsa Geshe Tenzin Dargye Rinpoche, and others that are awaiting confirmation from India, Nepal, Mexico, and Europe,
+Join us in Portugal for the first in depth exploration of the object known as a Tibetan Singing Bowl, and it's many, many subjects.
+Featuring Mitch Nur, Craig Shankster, Priyanka Patel, Ratsa Geshe Tenzin Dargye Rinpoche, and many others that are awaiting confirmation from India, Nepal, Mexico, Europe, and the USA.

 From Mitch Nur, PhD and his presentation